-system to represent, reason about, engage with, and modify itself in the same way, and using the same resources, that it uses to represent, reason about, engage with, and potentially modify the external world or task domain in which it is embedded.
-As well as increasing generality, elegance, and power, it is crucial for the resources for self-representation (reasoning, etc.) to be the same as those used for representing the external world or traditional task domain so as to enable the system, in full reflection, to comprehend itself as an integrated, intelligible part of that world-to be able to see itself as in and of the world as a whole.
+3Thus to construct a model of a general modeling system.
+Muithin M system to represent, reason about, engage with, and modify it-self in the same way, and using the same resources, that it uses to represent, reason about, engage with, and potentially modify the external world or task domain in which it is embedded.
+As well as increasing generality, elegance, and power, it is crucial for the resources for self-representation (reasoning, etc.) to be the same as those used for representing the external world or traditional task domain so as to enable the system, in full reflection, to comprehend itself as an integrated, intelligible part of that world-to be able to see itself as in and of the world as a whole